 Skip to Main Content

-Dr. Laura Esserman, a nationally known breast surgeon, directs the UCSF Carol Franc Buck Breast Care Center at the Mount Zion campus.
+Dr. Laura Esserman, a nationally known breast surgeon, directs the UCSF Breast Care Center.
 Her work is devoted to developing new, more effective ways to care for and empower breast cancer patients during treatment.
 She tailors treatments for individual patients using biology, personal preference and constant feedback regarding outcomes of care.

 Esserman earned her undergraduate degree at Harvard University and completed her medical and surgical training at Stanford University.
 She completed a postdoctoral fellowship in breast oncology at Stanford and later earned a master's degree from the Stanford Graduate School of Business.
 She joined UCSF Medical Center in 1993.